dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 Click on the '+' button and search for "Microblaze".
 After adding the Microblaze processor click on it to customize it:
   1. wizard page 1: enable the Debug Module (MDM) and enable caches.
   2. wizard page 2: next
-  3. wizard page 3: select 16 kB intruction cache, and a 16 kB data cache.
+  3. wizard page 3: select 16 kB instruction cache, and a 16 kB data cache.
   4. wizard page 4: next
   5. wizard page 5: Enable AXI data interface

-A green box will appear containg a link to "Run block automation".
+A green box will appear containing a link to "Run block automation".
 Clicking this Vivado will create additional IP blocks to support the Microblaze.
 When clicking "Run block automation" a settings window will open:
   1. Choose local memory 16 KB
-  2. Choose cache config: 16 KB
+  2. Choose cache configuration: 16 KB
   3. Choose Debug module Debug Only
   4. Select enable Peripheral AXI Port
   5. Select enable interrupt controller